-It was 2017; year one of now longer being an undergrad film student at Augusta University and was I conquering the world and making a blockbuster movie that would set me on the map?
+It was year one of now longer being an undergrad film student at Augusta University and was I conquering the world by making a blockbuster movies?
 Hell, no!
-I was sleeping on my parent’s couch in Nowhere, Oklahoma… in the winter season, mind you, without a clue of what to do next.
+I was sleeping on my parent’s couch in Nowhere, Oklahoma without a clue of what to do next.
 In fact at this point in time, I was incredibly depressed.
-I was 24 years old, had just graduated with a BA in communications, wasn’t accepted to grad school, knew no one in the entertainment industry and believed I was unfit for a 9 to 5 job – depression makes you your own worst enemy to say the least.
-Insert mama bird to the rescue.
+I was 24 years old, had just graduated and wasn’t accepted to grad school.
+I knew no one in the entertainment industry and believed I was unfit for a 9 to 5 job – Insert mama bird to the rescue.

 “I know you had your heart set on grad school, but it didn’t happen.
-Besides, even it you were accepted, it would only last for two to three years, you will incur an insane amount of debt and there’s no guarantee of employment.
+Besides, even it you were accepted, it would only last for two years, you will incur an insane amount of debt and there’s no guarantee of employment.
 You’re 24 years old and in five years from now, you’ll still be considered young.
-Take these following three years, do whatever you can do to make as much money as possible, network your ass off and get into the industry, even if it means sweeping the floor.
-Then, if by the end of the third year, you’re not able to pay your bills by doing what you want to do, find a desk job.”
+Take these following three years, do whatever you can do to get into the industry and if by the end you’re not able to pay your bills by doing what you want love, find a desk job.”

-Now, that’s easier said than done and of course I fought her on this idea primarily due to my self-doubt, but she was right.
+She was right.
 I had to get up and get to work.
-Spending the day working on something which runs the risk of failure is better than not doing anything at all.
-Here’s my mama bird’s syllabus of ruling out fear:
+I had to take an evaluated risk.
+Spending all day working on something which could simply fail is better than not doing anything at all.
+Here’s my mama bird’s syllabus:

-Cold call your network – “What?
-You say you don’t know anyone, bullsh*t.
-You know a distant friend of a relative who knows a guy whose cousin’s wife works as a PA on that one set.”
+Build your Network – (You don’t know anyone, you say?
+Bullsh*t!
+You know a distant friend of a relative who knows a guy whose cousin’s wife works as a PA on that one set)

 Crack open your textbooks – (You need to be sharp when someone calls you for a gig)